Hemanta1888/Hemanta1888/README.md

-- 👋 Hi, I’m @Hemanta1888
+- 👋 Hi, I’m Hemanta1888
 - 👀 I’m interested in Coding to solve real world problems.
-- 🌱 I’m currently learning HTML,CSS,Python,Django
+- 🌱 I have hands on experience on Python,Django,HTML,CSS,Bootstrap,Javascript.
-- 💞️ I’m looking to collaborate on newly created startup where I can show up my coding skills.
+- 💞️ I’m looking to collaborate on newly created startup where I can show up my coding skills and implement my ideas to solve real world problems.
 - 📫 How to reach me ...hemantakumar1888@gmail.com

 <!---